 The Group primarily engages in manufacturing, processing, maintenance, import/export and trading of semi-conductor production process and testing equipments.
+In accordance with IFRS 8 "Operating segments", the Group has only one operating segment.

 (2) To report the information about department income, assets and liabilities, and basis of measurement and reconciliation